SpenceKonde/ATTinyCore/README.md

 ### Quick Gotcha list:

 **There is a bug in the compiler toolchain included with AVR board packages 1.6.22 and 1.6.23 (included with IDE 1.8.7 and 1.8.8, or if you upgrade AVR board package** The symptom of this is a segmentation fault reported when compiling correct code.
-Until Atmel and/or the Arduino developers come up with a fix, the only workaround is to use Board Manager to downgrade the official AVR board package to 1.6.21.
+This issue is fixed in 1.8.1 of the AVR board package, so if you encounter this error, use board manager to downgrade to 1.6.21 or upgrade to 1.8.1.

+**There is a bug in the IDE that causes compilation errors with some combinations of boards and submenu options** on 1.8.5 and earlier on windows.
+The symptom of this is an error ending in something like C:\Users\yourusername\AppData\Local\Temp\arduino_build_131884/..\arduino_cache_186227\core\core_ATTinyCore_avr_attinyx4_LTO_enable,chip_84,clock_8internal,eesave_aenable,bod_disable,pinmapping_anew,millis_enabled,neopixelport_porta_1bc5d2d7fe299bbd4d4a668366e76c74.a: No such file or directory - this is caused by the way it includes all options in the name of the file; where there are many menu options, this will exceed the maximum file name length under windows.
+This issue impacts many parts on ATTinyCore 1.3.0 and later, and the 841/441 on ATTinyCore 1.2.2 and later.
+To fix this issue without downgrading ATTinyCore, update to 1.8.6 or later of the IDE - 1.8.9 or later is recommended (it is also the most recent version of the IDE which supports Windows XP)

 **Windows store version sometimes experiences strange issues**.
+The windows store issues are difficult to reproduce on other systems, and no reliable solutions to them are currently known.
 We recommend using the .zip package or standard installer version of the IDE, not the Windows Store version.

 **When uploading sketches via ISP using the Arduino IDE, you must select a programmer marked ATTiny from the programmers menu (or any other programmer added by an installed third party core) in order to upload properly to most supported chips - this is due to a limitation in the IDE.**

 **When using a chip for the first time, or after changing the clock speed or BOD settings, you must do "burn bootloader" to set the fuses, even if you are not using the chip with a bootloader**

+**This core includes part specific documentation - click the links above for your family of chips** These describe issues and "gotchas" specific to certain chips, particularly regarding differences in I2C/SPI/Serial behavior between parts.
+Be sure to review this documentation, and it will prevent pain and confusion when you run into these issues.

 **When using analogRead(), use the A# constant to refer to the pin, not the digital pin number.** Analog channel number (see table in datasheet entry for ADMUX register) can also be used - unlike the official core, you can use analogRead() with the differential ADC channels (for example).

 **When using I2C on anything other than the ATTiny48/88** you **must** use an I2C pullup resistor on SCL and SDA (if there isn't already one on the I2C device you're working with - many breakout boards include them).
+4.7k or 10k is a good default value.
 On parts with real hardware I2C, the internal pullups are used, and this is sometimes good enough to work without external pullups; this is not the case for devices without hardware I2C (all devices supported by this core except 48/88) - the internal pullups can't be used here, so you must use external ones. **That said, for maximum reliability, you should always use external pullups, even on the t48/88**, as the internal pullups are not as strong as the specification requires.

 **You cannot use the Pxn notation (ie, PB2, PA1, etc) to refer to pins** - these are defined by the compiler-supplied headers, and not to what an arduino user would expect.
 To refer to pins by port and bit, use PIN_xn (ex, PIN_B2); these are #defined to the Arduino pin number for the pin in question, and can be used wherever digital pin numbers can be used